QGIS hackfest 2009 (Vienna)

 24.11.2009 08:05 · Notes · qgis, travels, meetings

-It’s been almost a month since I returned from Vienna and I still haven’t written anything about Hackfest.
+It’s been almost a month since I returned from Vienna and I still haven’t written anything about hackfest.
 I’m not a good writer.

 In early November, a QGIS developer meeting took place in Vienna, Austria.
 This meeting was the second of its kind (the first was held in Hannover, Germany in the spring) and was more crowded and, according to those who attended the first, more interesting and productive.
 I can confirm this.
 We really had a great time, met interesting people and did a lot.
 A good overview of the hackfest has already been written by Tim Sutton, I recommend reading it even if your English is not very good — it is very interesting and easy to read.